Trouble in Jerusalem: Reception

-The Allmusic review by V. Vasan stated "This album, unfortunately, is not so exciting and does not live up to its potential.
+The Allmusic review by V. Vasan stated, "This album, unfortunately, is not so exciting and does not live up to its potential.
 Played by the German Youth Orchestra (BJO) along with composer Rabih Abou-Khalil on the oud and two other soloists, the music seems to neither move nor be adequately programmatic. ... overall, the music does not come alive due to the combination of the music itself (with a heavy use of unisons, even taking cultural differences into account) and an orchestra that is not experienced enough to give the music more shape. ...
 Trouble in Jerusalem just does not make for an inviting musical experience".

-In The Guardian, John Fordham wrote "Typical Abou-Khalil themes mingle European folk melodies and Arab rhythms, but, aside from the tailchasing motifs on "Once Upon a Dervish" (which sounds like an Elmer Bernstein western score for a Middle-Eastern rhythm section), much of the ensemble music sounds portentous, and the composer's usual exuberant spontaneity, surrealism and political wit seem overwhelmed by great-and-good obligations".
+In The Guardian, John Fordham wrote, "Typical Abou-Khalil themes mingle European folk melodies and Arab rhythms, but, aside from the tail-chasing motifs on "Once Upon a Dervish" (which sounds like an Elmer Bernstein western score for a Middle-Eastern rhythm section), much of the ensemble music sounds portentous, and the composer's usual exuberant spontaneity, surrealism, and political wit seem overwhelmed by great-and-good obligations".